 SQL queries consist of a series of arguments as input to SQL functions, which can either be a text or a number.
 Below are a few arguments to consider:

 • datepart: This is a Redshift SQL function that accepts integer arguments.
-It includes specific parts of the date value like — year, month, day.
+It includes specific parts of the date value like — year, month, and day.
 For further details, refer to Date parts for Date or Timestamp functions.

 • literal: A timestamp value, which is enclosed in single quotes and preceded by the ‘timestamp’ keyword.